 The reactive approach also is known as the “break-fix approach” means waiting till the problem crops up, and then putting resources towards resolving it.
 The companies react only after the issues have occurred.

 For example – At times server runs down in organizations or there is an application failure.

 Customer support is approached to diagnose and fix the issue.
 This causes operational downtime with the cost of high figures and consuming time to get fixed.

-The organizations following this approach face loss of income due to operational downtime, the repair costs, dissatisfied customers and damage to your reputation.
+The organizations following this approach face loss of income due to operational downtime, repair costs, dissatisfied customers, and damage to your reputation.

 Downsides of Reactive Support